gaqzi/reflections/content/python/return_json_error_payload_in_drf.md

         return r
 ```

-Now, you'll have to add this middleware to the list of middlewares in the `settings.py` file:
+You'll have to add this middleware to the list of middlewares in the `settings.py` file:

 ```python
 MIDDLEWARE = [..., "<app>.middleware.JSONErrorMiddleware"]
 ```

-And voila, now your API and non-API errors will be handled as expected!
+And voila, now the API and non-API errors will be handled differently as expected!

 ## Test

-Here's how you can unit test the behavior of the middleware.
+Here's how you can unit test the behavior of the middleware:

 ```python
 import json